-Learning during the Covid-19 Pandemic
+Learning during the Covid-19 pandemic

 In the event of school closure we will enact our well-thought-out contingency plan to ensure that learning can continue and that we are able to safeguard our children and families.
 Click here to see the details of our contingency plan.
 Our Recovery Curriculum is set out in the document linked here.
 For our re-opening risk management information see the policies page of this website.

 If your child is self-isolating at home, weekly plans and resources created by teachers can be found in links in the class blogs under the blog tab on our home page.
 Teachers will be in contact with your child to check-in on progress.
-You can access texts that match our school reading scheme vis Bug Club online.
+You can access texts that match our school reading scheme via Bug Club online.
 Each child has a login.
-For details of how to access click here.
+For details of how to access Bug Club, click here.

 The most important thing is your child’s well-being.
 Routine, pacing and balance support this.
 Plans on blogs include well-being activities.

 Please click here to find out all of the subjects on ‘Our Curriculum’ page (including Foundation Subjects).

 For link to Purple mash (games and resources across the curriculum) click here.

 Our online safety rules used in school are here.

 For help and guidance on dealing with childhood anxiety see here.

 To support the development of motor skills that help build up muscles used in writing, please provide opportunities for your child to be active: Climbing frames, ball games and use of tools and small apparatus are beneficial.
 Click here for suggestions.